-Although the Neighbourhood Plan will be a planning document with a strategic vision for Great Aycliffe covering the next 20 years.
-The Town Council recognises not all concerns that will be discussed during the community engagement and consultation will be matters for the Neighbourhood Plan.
-Wherever possible these non-planning matters will be used as information for the next parish plan and Town Council targets, if applicable.
+Although the Neighbourhood Plan will be a planning document with a strategic vision for Great Aycliffe covering the next 20 years, the Town Council recognises that not all concerns that will be discussed during the community engagement and consultation will be matters for the Neighbourhood Plan.
+Wherever possible these non-planning matters will be used as information for the next Parish Performance Plan and Town Council targets, if applicable.